accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 Element using a visual representation such as images, pictograms or graphics.

-This element may be made up of one or more parts which need to be visible in order to be understood (for example, each point on each line of a statistics graph).
+This element may be made up of one or more parts which need to be visible in order to be understood (for example, each point on each line of a statistics chart).

 The "Image" role is not rendered uniformly in all environments.
 - TalkBack (Android): the nature of graphic elements is not rendered when they are integrated into a native application; the screen reader will render the description if it is defined but will not announce "image".
-However, for images embedded in [web views](glossaire.md#web-views), the screen reader will display "Graphic elements".
+However, for images embedded in [web views](glossaire.md#web-views), the screen reader will render "Graphic elements".
 - VoiceOver (iOS): whether in a native application or in a web view, VoiceOver renders "Image" for images it can access.

 Generally speaking, depending on the development method, it is also possible that the role is not rendered on either TalkBack or VoiceOver.
 In this case, observation alone will determine the nature of the element.

 In most cases, it is not essential for the "Image" role to be rendered.
-Except in special cases where identification of the role is essential, the absence of a restored role cannot constitute non-compliance.
+Except in special cases where identification of the role is essential, the absence of a rendered role cannot constitute non-compliance.

 #### Graphic element conveying information